christian-carnate/christian-carnate.github.io/_posts/2023-12-30-CompTIA-Trifecta.md

 ## The CompTIA A+

 The CompTIA A+ is a relatively straightforward certification that covers basic help desk skills.
 You will need to pass two exams: the 220-1101 Core 1 exam and the 220-1102 Core 2 exam.
-The Core 1 exam is about mobile devices, networking, hardware, cloud and virtualization, and hardware troubleshooting, while the Core 2 is about operating system, security, software troubleshooting, and operational procedures.
+The Core 1 exam is about mobile devices, networking, hardware, cloud and virtualization, and hardware troubleshooting, while the Core 2 exam is about operating systems, security, software troubleshooting, and operational procedures.
 The Core 1 has a passing score of **675** on a 100-900 scale, and the Core 2 has a passing score of **700** on a 100-900 scale.
 As previously mentioned, this is on a **scaled scoring algorithm,** so questions are weighted (valued) differently based on a variety of factors.

 There are not a lot of tips I can share for the A+.
 It's relatively straightforward, and if you know the exam objectives, you'll pass both exams easily.
 Just watch out for the word salad.